PSswathi/PSswathi/README.md

 ### Certificates:

-Advanced Python programming
+Advanced Python programming in 2025

+Fundementals of DB2 certified in 2018

-Machine Learning, Deep Neural Networks, NLP, DataScience and Gen AI
+Machine Learning, Deep Neural Networks, NLP, DataScience and Gen AI in 2025

-Bachelor of Technology in Computer Science Engineering
+Bachelor of Technology in Computer Science Engineering in 2008

-Masters in Applied Artificial Intelligence
+Masters in Applied Artificial Intelligence in 2026

 ![Profile views](https://komarev.com/ghpvc/?username=PSswathi)